UUDigitalHumanitieslab/catharijneverhalen/frontend/README.md

 ## Running the Application during development

-While there is a webserver available from within Node, you should run the development server from the backend instead.
+Contrary to the original angular-seed project, there is no webserver available from within Node.
+You should run the development server from the backend instead.
 See `/backend/Readme.md` for instructions.
 TLDR:

     cd ../backend
     # (activate your virtualenv if not done already)